Raed Salah: Accusations of anti-Semitism and response

+Blood libel accusation

 Salah has on several occasions been accused of anti-Semitism.
-His detractors claimed that he referenced the blood libel antisemitic canard during a sermon in 2007, a claim he denied.
+His detractors claimed that he referenced the blood libel antisemitic canard during a protest in East Jerusalem in 2007, a claim he strongly denied.
+A statement from his office called the accusation "an absolute lie and a malicious fabrication."
+It continued: "Mr Salah was arrested and questioned over these allegations in Israel and released when they were revealed as being wholly fabricated with no evidence."
+Sheikh Salah was acquitted of charges in connection with rioting that followed the speech.

+9/11 conspiracy theory

 In 2011, Salah published an article in Sawt al-Haq w'al-Huriyya in which he rhetorically asked "Were 4,000 Jewish clerks absent by chance, or was there another reason?" alluding to the conspiracy theory that the Israeli secret service Mossad was behind the September 11 attacks and had warned Jews not to turn up to work on the day of the attack.

+Response to accusations of racism

 In 2011, in a statement in response to such allegations, Saleh stated: "I unequivocally condemn all forms of racism, including anti-Semitism, Islamophobia, and racism towards my own people, the Palestinians."

 Saleh believes that Zionists want to equate anti-Zionism with anti-Semitism.
 In an interview in 2020 he said: "We are in a new phase in which it is prohibited to criticise Zionism, in the sense that they want to make anti-Zionism synonymous with antisemitism.
 All those who criticize Zionism now will be subject to the measures that were taken against those accused of antisemitism."

 Arrests and imprisonments

-2003 conviction for alleged Hamas fundraising
+2003 conviction for Hamas fundraising

 In 2003, Salah and 14 other officials of the Northern Branch were arrested on charges of transferring money to Hamas.
 After eighteen months of imprisonment Salah entered a plea bargain.
 He admitted to charges of maintaining contact with a foreign agent and rendering service on behalf of illegal organizations.
 In exchange he only had to spend six more months in prison but would be banned from leaving Israel.
 Salah had previously described the charges against him as "fabricated."
 His lawyer, commenting on the plea bargain that Salah had agreed to said "Salah understood that Israel is not the place to seek justice for non-Jews."